Is Value-Based Pricing a Matter of Marketing or Customer Experience Design?

 What Is Value-Based Pricing?

 The definition I usually use is that value-based pricing is a set of methods and principles for charging for the value you provide.
 The goal is to capture more of the actual value you provide.

-However there’s an alternative definition that states that value-based pricing is about charging as much as the customer is willing to pay.
-The goal is to capture more of the value the customer perceive they are getting since the customer is the final arbiter of value.
+However, there’s an alternative definition that states that value-based pricing is about charging as much as the customer is willing to pay.
+The goal is to capture more of the value the customer perceives they are getting since the customer is the final arbiter of value.